illinoistech-itm/jhajek/itmd-521/assignments/final-project/Readme.md

 ### Part-Three

 In this section you will execute the same command 3 times and modify run time parameters and make note of the execution times and explain what the adjustments did.
-To do this create a PySpark application to read your prescribed decade .parquet file data and find all of the weather station ids that have registered days (count) of visibility less than 200 per year.
+To do this create a PySpark application to read your prescribed decade .parquet file data and find all of the weather station ids that have registered days (count) of visibility (`VisibilityDistance`) less than 200 per year.

 Using these parameters: